How to be a Good Small Group Member

 There are some things in Christ we are free to do, but that may cause another brother or sister to stumble (Romans 14:1-4).
 Don’t use your freedom in Christ to browbeat or cause another brother or sister to stumble.
 Consider how much more glorifying to God it is to pursue unity in Christ by not seeking our good, but the good of our neighbor (1 Cor.
 10:23-24).
 Don’t become exasperated by weaker brothers and sisters, help them grow towards maturity in Christ and seek it for yourself.

 ➢ Be a good Small Group member by being aware of its limits.

 Remember, the Small Group is not a substitute for relationship.
-The Small Group meeting is not the place to discuss the details of our personal struggles with sin.
+The Small Group meeting is not necessarily the place to discuss the intimate details of our personal struggles with sin.
 While we want to be honest about ourselves and transparent about the fact that we constantly fail to live in the holiness that we are redeemed into, the Small Group cannot provide the counsel, correction or accountability that a more intimate relationship can.
 Seek out relationships where you can be fully known, don’t use the Small Group as a shortcut.

 ➢ Be a good Small Group member by persevering through conflict.